alex/what-happens-when/README.rst

 * Create layers to describe which parts of the page can be animated as a group without being re-rasterized.
 Each frame/render object is assigned to a layer.
 * Textures are allocated for each layer of the page.
-* The frame/render objects for each layers are traversed and drawing commands are executed for their respective layer.
+* The frame/render objects for each layer are traversed and drawing commands are executed for their respective layer.
 This may be rasterized by the CPU or drawn on the GPU directly using D2D/SkiaGL.
 * All of the above steps may reuse calculated values from the last time the